Details about TAPAAL

 The TAPAAL tool provides:

-• a graphical GUI for drawing P/T nets (with PNML import/export) and extended timed-arc Petri nets,
+• a graphical GUI for drawing P/T nets (with PNML import/export) and colored, stochastic timed-arc Petri nets (and games),

 • a simulator,